Houghton College Testing Policy

 - They wish to be considered for a merit-based scholarship above the Director’s level

-- They are an international applicant (TOEFL in lieu of SAT/ACT, exception for Canadian applicants who currently are not required to submit a standardized test score)
+- They are an international applicant (TOEFL or IELTS in lieu of SAT/ACT, exception for Canadian applicants who currently are not required to submit a standardized test score)

 - They are applying for consideration for the LECOM medical school or University of Buffalo Pharmacy programs.